viant/endly/README.md

 ## Usage

 In most case scenario you would use **endly** app supplied with [release binary for your platform](https://github.com/viant/endly/releases/).
-Alternatively you can build latest version of endly with the following command:
+Alternatively, you can build the latest version of endly with the following command:

 ```bash